NanoComp/mpb/doc/docs/Python_Tutorial.md

             mp.Vector3()]          # Gamma
 ```

+`Vector3` is a class in the `pymeep` module.
+You can read about it [here](http://meep.readthedocs.io/en/latest/Python_User_Interface/#vector3).

 Typically, we'll want to also compute the bands at a lot of intermediate k points, so that we see the continuous band structure.
-Instead of manually specifying all of these intermediate points, however, we can just call one of the functions provided by libctl to interpolate them for us:
+Instead of manually specifying all of these intermediate points, however, we can just call one of the functions provided by pymeep to interpolate them for us:

 ```py
 k_points = mp.interpolate(4, k_points)